-- Basic Painting Tools ( I have written something for you: my articles are hopefully short and encourage you to only pick up what you need).
+- Basic Painting Tools ( Just a list: only pick up what you need).

 - Prep the room: move things out as much as possible.
 Also stack small things on big things and cover as much as possible.
-Cheap plastic not bedsheets protect from drips (sheets bleet paint and will be useless for a big drip and have you ever tried to remove dried latex from cloth?
+Cheap plastic, not bedsheets protect from drips (sheets bleed paint and will be useless for a big drip and have you ever tried to remove dried latex from cloth?
 Nah-uh.)

 - Need primer?
 Probably not.
 Water stains and mold, yes you need a special sealer, otherwise, meh.
 If you are going from one extreme light to dark or vice versa, you need 3 coats, sorry.
 Use a primer first as it’s cheaper for a first coat, goes on very thin and quick.
 Doing red?
 Why?
 Ok, if you insist, use red, but use a gray primer every time.